A PASSION FOR

 Twenty-six years.
-That’s about 1,200 focus groups moderated (plus many more IDIs)…hundreds of quantitative studies successfully completed…over forty published articles in industry magazines and trade journals…speeches given, seminars led, and classes taught…and scores of clients relying on his work in making key decisions.
+That’s about 1,200 focus groups moderated (plus many more IDIs)…hundreds of quantitative studies successfully completed…nearly fifty published articles in industry magazines and trade journals…speeches given, seminars led, and classes taught…and scores of clients relying on his work in making key decisions.

 Ron’s work helped Chevrolet design and name the Chevy Equinox SUV.
 He helped the NHL’s Phoenix Coyotes design a new logo and branding scheme.
 He helped the American Red Cross design a successful holiday fundraising campaign.
 He helped General Motors rebrand all of their pre-owned vehicle lots.

 Ron’s work has been cited extensively by the international media, including Harvard Business Review, Associated Press, USA Today, Los Angeles Times, Pravda, Financial Times of London, USA Radio Network, Washington Post, and a host of other media in the U.S., China, Sweden, Russia, New Zealand, Korea, Canada, the Philippines, Norway, Australia, England, the Czech Republic, and Central America.
 His work has even been used in panel hearings before the U.S. Senate and quoted in Jay Leno’s opening monologue on The Tonight Show.